tanjalustrek/Epuck-Enigma/README.md

-# Spawn random objects in Gazebo
+# Spawn random simple objects in Gazebo

 In this simulation a random number of random sized and oriented objects are spawned inside a room.